adamrturman/tiktaktow-client/README.md

 the first to three in a row horizontally/vertically/diagonally wins and the game ends.
 * As a signed in user, I want to see messaging that guides my user experience.
-* As a signed in user, I don’t want to see unnecessary information (inputs, buttons
+* As a signed in user, I don’t want to see unnecessary information (inputs, buttons, etc.)
+* As a signed in user who has won or lost, I want to have the option of logging out or playing again.

 ## Unresolved Issues & Stretch Goals